 Now a middleweight, Charlo fights Willie Monroe Jr. at the Barclays Center in Brooklyn, New York.

-The 28-year-old is one-minute older than his identical twin brother, Jermell, who is also a world champion.
+The 28-year-old is one minute older than his identical twin brother, Jermell, also a world champion.

 He won his first world title a year earlier than Jermell when he scored a devastating third-round knockout of Cornelius Bundrage to win the IBF 154-pound title in 2015.